maros/Zway-SecurityZone/README.md

 Value for the device test.
 If the criteria matches the alarm will be tripped.

+## testThreshold

+If this option is set, alarm will only be triggered if a certain number of tests fail.
+This can be used to prevent triggering alarms from stray sensor reports.
+By default it is sufficient for only one test to fail for an alarm # to be triggered.

 # Virtual Devices

 This module creates a virtual device that controls the state of the